The real-time oscilloscope

 The sampler-extended real-time oscilloscope (SXRTO)

-The PicoScope 9404 SXRTO has a maximum effective sampling rate in ETS of 1 TS/s.
-This corresponds to a timing resolution of 1 ps, 2 000 times higher than its actual maximum sampling rate.
+The PicoScope 9404-05 has a maximum effective sampling rate of 1 TS/s; a resolution of 1 ps and 2000 times faster than actual sampling rate.

 So is the SXRTO a sampling scope?